NeerBhardwaj/neerbhardwaj.github.io/_pages/research.md

 ## <kbd id="Papers"><a href="#Papers" style="text-decoration: none; color: #326496">Papers</a></kbd>

-Grothendieck rings of localizations of integers as ordered abelian groups : with Frodo Moonen

 Effective and approximate Pila-Wilkie type counting with complex-analytic sets : with Gal Binyamini

 Integer-valued o-minimal functions